KaiserRuben/ScriptWriter/ReadMe.md

 ## 📘 Example Output

+Examples can be found in the [examples](examples) folder.
+These include generated outlines, character profiles, themes, and scenes for an example movie concepts.
 ## 🚧 Limitations and Future Improvements

 - The current version may produce inconsistencies in character behavior or plot details across scenes.